The Wilson Primary School

 Curriculum Implementation

-In order to meet the aims of the National curriculum for Computing, we have identified the following key strands:
+In order to meet the aims of the national curriculum for computing, we have identified the following key strands:

-- Digital Literacy (including online safety)
+• Digital Literacy (including E-Safety)

-- Information Technology
+• Information Technology

-Online safety is a priority in our computing teaching and lessons regularly enable children to keep it at the forefront of their minds when online.
-It is integrated throughout all of our computing teaching, with reminders and safety teaching points where necessary within lessons.
+Strong subject knowledge is vital for the teachers to deliver effective teaching too.
+The Purple Mash Scheme supports teachers continuing professional development and provides additional resources to support their ever-growing knowledge.
+Online safety is a priority in our computing teaching and lessons are regularly taught to enable children to keep this knowledge at the forefront of their minds when they are online, with reminders and safety teaching points where necessary within these lessons.

 Curriculum Impact

 Throughout each unit of Computing, teachers monitor learning, and address misconceptions through a variety of both formative and summative assessment opportunities; assessing pupils against the learning objectives and any relevant computing skills.
-Opportunities for children to communicate using computing vocabulary will also form part of the assessment process in each unit.
+Opportunities for children to communicate using computing vocabulary will also form part of the assessment process within each unit.